ShreyaChopra23/Career_Compass/README.md

 ## Overview
 Career Compass is an AI-powered Career Mapping Tool designed to assist undergraduate tech students in exploring and identifying the right career path through an engaging and interactive platform.

+**Disclaimer** : The chatbot and the web project are not integrated as of now.
+These are two individual projects

 ## Features
 ### 1. AI-Powered Career Guidance
 - Live AI video consultations